 Here you will find a brief description of some of the signature dive sites in the Roatan Marine Park that regularly feature in Coconut Tree Divers daily schedule.
 There are over 80 dive moorings in the Roatan Marine Park, and hundreds more dive sites all around the island.
 Our experienced instructors guide all your dives to help you make the most of one of the richest reef structures of the Bay Islands.

 The Roatan Marine Park started as a grass roots, community based, not-for-profit organization located on the island of Roatan, Bay Islands, Honduras.
 The organization was formed in 2005 by a group of concerned dive operators and local businesses.
 They all united in an effort to protect Roatán’s fragile coral reefs and local ecosystems.

 Through your generous support of such organizations we can work to preserve this beautiful island for future generations.
 We strongly support the RMP and ask that our guests buy the RMP bracelet for USD10.

 Start your week with a leisurely cruise along the sandy flats of these dive sites.
-Keep your eyes out for the flash of a sting ray’s tail on the deep sand shelf at the bottom of the 24m/80ft mini-wall.
+Keep your eyes out for a sting ray tail on the deep sand shelf at the bottom of the 24m/80ft mini-wall.
 Meet the resident grouper and turtles.
 Examine the various coral stands for the teeming macro life in the shallow plateau towards the end of your dive.
 Any of these makes a great dive to start off your week’s scuba vacation.

 As the name implies, this dive site consists of a series of canyons starting shallow and bottoming out at about 18m/60ft, continuing on to a gentle slope punctuated with soft coral stands.
 Swim up and down the various canyons then follow the shallow reef back to the boat.
 Keep your eyes out for eagle rays and other pelagics cruising over the sand slope, or inspect the soft coral stands in search of that elusive seahorse.